renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 ### Wifi / Bluetooth {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_WIFI__BLUETOOTH}

-Wifi and Bluetooth were introduced in Raspbery Pi 3 with the addition of the BCM 43438 chip, which supports 2.4 GHz IEEE 802.11ac b/g/n Wifi and BT 4.1 BLE.
+Wifi and Bluetooth were introduced in Raspberry Pi 3 with the addition of the BCM 43438 chip, which supports 2.4 GHz IEEE 802.11ac b/g/n Wifi and BT 4.1 BLE.
 This chip uses a SPI channel for Wifi, and a UART channel for Bluetooth.
 The antenna is integrated, leading to limited signal quality, but Raspberry Pi can communicate quite well using radio.
 In Raspberry Pi 4 this chip was replaced by Cypress CYW43455, which supports 2.4 / 5 GHz IEEE 802.11ac b/g/n Wifi and BT 5.0 BLE.
 There is a possibility to add an external antenna, however the connection point is quite hard to find and attach to.

 ### GPIO {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_PERIPHERALS_GPIO}

-GPIO is one of the main reason for the popularity of Raspberry Pi.
+GPIO is one of the main reasons for the popularity of Raspberry Pi.
 Since Raspberry Pi 2, there is a more or less standard 40 pin header with access to different interface signals:

 <img src="images/rpi-gpio-pinout-only.png" alt="Raspberry Pi 4 GPIO pinout" width="400"/>